The US is returning to early pandemic surges and restrictions. It's time to compel people to do the right thing, expert says - KTVZ

 It has been months since Covid-19 vaccines were made available to most of the US population and things are looking much more like they did early in the pandemic: cases are surging, events are being postponed and restrictions are back.

-The culprit is the insufficient rate of vaccinations, and a solution may be to mandate that people take action to protect themselves and their community, director of the Vaccine Education Center at Children’s Hospital of Philadelphia and a member of the US Food and Drug Administration’s vaccine advisory committee, Dr. Paul Offit said.
+The culprit is the insufficient rate of vaccinations, and a solution may be to mandate that people take action to protect themselves and their community, said Dr. Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia and a member of the US Food and Drug Administration’s vaccine advisory committee.

-Initial enthusiasm to get vaccinated has dwindled and many who haven’t done so express hesitancy or resistance to getting vaccinated.
-Currently, 49.3% of the US population is fully vaccinated, according to the US Centers for Disease Control and Prevention — a far cry from the 70 to 85% that experts have estimated would be needed to slow or stop the spread of the virus.
+Initial enthusiasm to get vaccinated dwindled and many who haven’t done so express hesitancy or resistance to getting vaccinated.
+Currently, 49.3% of the US population is fully vaccinated, according to the US Centers for Disease Control and Prevention — far from the 70% to 85% that experts have estimated would be needed to slow or stop the spread of the virus.

-“There was a time we were giving three million doses a day.
+“There was a time we were giving 3 million doses a day.
 If we’d stayed that course, we could be at roughly 80% population immunity,” Offit said.

-And case numbers are on the rise again.
-There are 49 states seeing a surge in cases, and 35 those are seeing a seven-day average of new cases at least 50% greater than last week, according to data from Johns Hopkins University.
+As the highly contagious Delta variant recently increased its prominence in the US, coronavirus case rates have jumped.

+The US averaged more than 63,600 new daily cases over the last week — an average that’s generally risen since the country hit a 2021 low of 11,299 daily on June 22, according to Johns Hopkins University data.

 Wednesday’s Washington Nationals MLB game against the Philadelphia Phillies was postponed after 12 members of the Nationals — four players and eight staff members — tested positive for Covid-19.

-The climbing case numbers have pushed some areas to return to mask mandates.
+The climbing case numbers have pushed some areas to return to mask requirements:

+• In Kansas, state employees and visitors will be required to wear masks indoors starting Monday.

+• The Pentagon implemented an indoor mask requirement regardless of vaccination status.

-But other local leaders are pushing back against the return to pre-vaccine precautions.
+But other leaders are pushing back against the return to pre-vaccine precautions.

-Georgia Governor Brian Kemp tweeted Wednesday that he will not issue any mask mandates or lockdowns in the state.
+Georgia Gov. Brian Kemp tweeted Wednesday that he will not issue any mask mandates or lockdowns in the state.

-Georgia is one of the 35 states where new cases this week are more than 50% higher than last week.
+Georgia is one of the 35 states where new cases in the past week were more than 50% higher than the week prior.
 Currently 38.5% of the state’s population is fully vaccinated, according to the CDC.

 Health experts have said the changes in recommendations, like those made to mask guidance, are the result of under vaccination and the Delta variant changing the landscape of the pandemic.